ylvao/HEL-8048/README.md

 conda env create -f env.yml
 ```

-Add conda environment to bashrc
+You may need to add the conda environment to bashrc

 ```bash
 conda init